Saulius Skvernelis

-Saulius Skvernelis (born 23 July 1970) is a Lithuanian politician who served as prime minister of Lithuania between 2016 and 2020.
+Saulius Skvernelis (born 23 July 1970) is a Lithuanian politician and activist who served as prime minister of Lithuania between 2016 and 2020.
 He had previously served as police commissioner, and was Minister of the Interior from 2014 to 2016.
 Though he was an independent politician, he was backed by the Lithuanian Farmers and Greens Union and was a member of its parliamentary group until 2022, as a result of which he became the first head of government in European history primarily backed by a green party (a green conservative party).

-In 2022, he formed his own political party, the Union of Democrats "For Lithuania", and he is currently a member of the Seimas, as well as his party's chairman.
+In 2022, he formed his own political party, the Union of Democrats "For Lithuania", and he is currently a member of the Seimas.

-He is the Speaker of the Seimas from 14 November 2024.
+He was the Speaker of the Seimas from 14 November 2024 until 10 September 2025.

 Education and work

 Born in Kaunas, Skvernelis graduated from the Vilnius Technical University in 1994 and started working at the Lithuania Police Academy.

 In 1998, Skvernelis started his career in the Lithuanian law enforcement system, working as a traffic police inspector in Trakai District Municipality.
 Gradually rising through the ranks, he was appointed General Commissioner of Police of Lithuania on 7 March 2011.

 In this position, he played a role in the Case of Drąsius Kedys.
 As General Commissioner, he approved the transfer of Kedys' daughter to her biological mother on 17 May 2012, in a police raid in which 240 police officers were involved and force was reportedly used against protestors attempting to stop the transfer.
 Skvernelis was reportedly threatened with dismissal by members of the incumbent government, but went ahead with the operation regardless.